metafizzy/fizzy.school/content/un-repeat-with-functions.md

 ## Lesson

-HTML is near beautiful in its simplicity.
-The code you write has a direct correlation to what you see in a browser.
+With HTML, the code you write has a direct correlation to what you see in a browser.
 If you code three `<button>` elements, then your page will have three buttons.

 ``` html
 <div class="button-row">